 Will all ResearchGate users be able to access this content?

 If Springer Nature has made an article available, and you are recognized by ResearchGate as having a current Springer Nature institutional subscription to this content, you will automatically have access to the full-text both on the publication page (in-line) and as a downloadable copy.
 If you are not recognized by ResearchGate as having a Springer Nature subscription, you will be able to access a publisher preview of the article, but there will be no option to download or read the full-text.

 What is a publisher preview of an article?

 Publisher previews are provided by Springer Nature to readers who do not have institutional subscriptions.
 They include the article's full abstract, figures, and publication information, as well as the first page of the full-text.

-Which journals' content will ResearchGate users be able to access under the pilot?
+Which journals' content will ResearchGate users be able to access under the partnership?

 ResearchGate users will be able to access research articles that were published from November 2017 onward in the following Nature journals:

 - Nature Cell Biology

 - Nature Energy

 - Nature Genetics